 - Kana Tables.
 This app includes comprehensive hiragana and katakana tables, great for Japanese beginners.
 With a tap, you can switch between either for a quick reminder on the difference between ソ and ン, or whether you’re reading ぬ or ね.

-- Optimised for all devices.
+- Optimized for all devices.
 Tablets like the Nexus 7 and up will take advantage of the additional screen space with a two-column layout that doubles the number of visible search results.

 - Advertisements in the app.
 You can upgrade to the No Ads version for $2.99 and never see an in-app ad again.